Raphael-Hemme/personal-site/src/assets/io-garden-experiment-descriptions/mae-a001-description.md

 The second goal I had with this experiment was to use the data visualisation library D3.
 The motivation here was the same as with RxJS to gain a bit of experience with the library on a small side project.
 Even though the current D3 chart is extremely simple, creating it pointed out a few issues I already knew from another, more productized and therefore less open and flexible library [Canvas.js](https://canvasjs.com).
 I use canvas.js almost daily on the job and one recurring problem is to set the 'padding' of the chart itself to 0 in order to have better control over spacing and positioning of the chart via CSS.

-With my D3 chart I run into a similar issue and I'm still trying to wrap my head around it. ... to be continued
+With my D3 chart I ran into a similar issue and I'm still trying to wrap my head around it. ... to be continued
 <!-- The D3 portion of this experiment gave me an idea of what *might* be the cause of the unwanted but remaining chart padding.

  If you add a gap between all the individual columns of a column chart, you would start to add the gap space after the first column by adding it to the x position of the second column and so on.  -->